 5. Is The Competition Using A Different Strategy?

 Another good way to test your business plan is to compare it to your competition.
 But focus on competitors that are high up in the ranks.
 What are they doing differently?
 Sure, they might have a big budget for marketing and development now, but many successful businesses started with very little capital.
-And it is because these businesses had a good business plan in place from the beginning.
+And that is because these businesses had a good business plan in place from the beginning.

 6. Does Your Business Plan Cover All The Necessary Areas?

 It is a very exciting time when you start your business.
-Although, through all the excitement, it is common for new entrepreneurs to miss small yet important details.
+However, through all the excitement, it is common for new entrepreneurs to miss small yet important details.
 Remember that a business plan is not just about the broad strokes that make up your business.
 In fact, it should entail every element of your business from start to finish.

 Does your business plan cover every aspect of your business, right down to the smallest expense?